Terminology

 Accounts have one or more identity providers (IDPs) which determine from where logins are allowed.

-Append stream
+Append Stream

 An append stream is a type of data stream in which new records are continuously added to the end of the stream.
-In other words, an append stream is a stream that is only ever appended to and each individual record in a change stream is an independent event.
+In other words, an append stream is a stream that’s only ever appended to and each individual record in a change stream is an independent event.
 The default retention time for append streams is 1 week.

 Related terms

-Change stream
+Change Stream

 A change stream is a type of data stream that captures changes to a database in real-time.
 Records in a change stream represent a change made to a database, such as updates, inserts, and deletes.
 A record in a change stream is called a Change Data Capture (CDC) record.
 Change streams have an indefinite retention policy.